tehhi42/jetthoughts.github.io/_posts/2011-04-04-add-current-date-to-text-document.markdown

 authors_git: miry
 tags: mac,applescript
 category: tech
+excerpt: 5 simple steps to implement the feature.
 ---

 Often we need to add current date to text document.
-For Mac users we have awesome tools as Automator and  AppleScript.
+For Mac users we have such awesome tools as Automator and  AppleScript.
 We need to do five simple steps:

 __1)__ Create a new workflow with template "Service" in Automator